hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/overview.md

 Instead, we recommend:
 - Showing the content/element as enabled and interactive.
-- Hiding the content/element but showing information about their limited access.
+- Hiding the content/element but including information explaining their limited access.
-- Hiding the content/element but with no provided context.
+- Hiding the content/element entirely with no extra explanation.